OSGeo/gdal/gdal/doc/source/development/rfc/rfc76_ogrpythondrivers.rst

-Note that the prefixing by the driver name in the connection string is absolutely not a requirement, but something specific to this particular driver which is a bit artifical.
+Note that the prefixing by the driver name in the connection string is absolutely not a requirement, but something specific to this particular driver which is a bit artificial.
 The CityJSON driver mentioned below does not need it.

 .. code-block:: python